rnagumo/Resume/about.md

   * Data analysis and machine learning engineering

-    * Time-series analysis by LightGBM.
+    * Time-series analysis in industrial field.

-    * Mathematical modeling for predicting battery deterioration by SciPy.
+    * Mathematical modeling to estimate battery deterioration.

-    * Development of automatic training ML system running in the cloud.
+    * Development of automatic ML training system in the cloud.

+---

 ## Education